Shivagithub-99/Adaptive-Depth-Inference-Engine/README.md

 ✅ Interactive Web Interface

 📊 System Workflow
-Input data is fed into neural network
+Input data is fed into the neural network
 Features are extracted layer by layer
 Confidence is calculated at each stage
 Model exits early if threshold is met